 This workshop will bring together subject matter experts to discuss their individual work on data literacy.
 We will also discuss whether any collective activities like standards development would aid individual efforts and the goal of improving data literacy in general in K-12 classrooms and, consequently higher education and the workplace.
 Besides standards, other proposals or ideas for collaboration are welcome.
 The desired outcome of the workshop is to determine whether and how we can advance data literacy by working together.

-My fellow virtual participants were an impressive group, including Helen Quinn (Chair the committee that produced A Framework for K-12 Science Education, the foundation document for the Next Generation Science Standards), Rob Gould (Director of the Center for Teaching Statistics at UCLA), William Finzer (who lead development of Fathom, a software precursor to current tools), Chad Dorsey (CEO of the Concord Consortium, which developed CODAP, an online data analysis tool), and many others.
+My fellow virtual participants were an impressive group, including Helen Quinn (Chair the committee that produced A Framework for K-12 Science Education, the foundation document for the Next Generation Science Standards), Rob Gould (Director of the Center for Teaching Statistics at UCLA), William Finzer (who led the development of Fathom, a software precursor to current tools), Chad Dorsey (CEO of the Concord Consortium, which developed CODAP, an online data analysis tool), and many others.

 A Big Umbrella